 Welcome To Sajida Foundation

 SAJIDA Foundation is a value-driven non-government organisation that embodies the principle of corporate philanthropy with 51% shareholding at Renata Ltd., a leading pharmaceutical company.
-The organisation was founded in 1993 as a social enterprise reaching out to marginalized and disadvantaged communities with comprehensive development programs including microfinance, health, and others.
-Alongside community healthcare services, SAJIDA’s flagship health program includes two modern hospitals in Keraniganj and Narayanganj serving disadvantaged communities.
+The organisation was founded in 1993 as a social enterprise specializing in integrated urban development and reaching out to marginalized and disadvantaged communities with comprehensive development programs including microfinance, health, water, sanitation and hygiene and others.
+SAJIDA’s flagship health program includes two modern hospitals in Keraniganj and Narayanganj serving disadvantaged communities.
 Efforts to widen health coverage through development of more hospitals are already underway.
-With over two decades of experience in poverty alleviation and social development, SAJIDA has emerged as a successful and innovative model for sustainable change, currently reaching six million patrons and working in 4,000 villages and cities across 20 districts.
+With over two decades of experience in poverty alleviation and social development, SAJIDA has emerged as a successful and innovative model for sustainable change, currently working to improve lives and livelihoods of people in 4,000 villages and cities across 22 districts.

 Watch SAJIDA’s OPTIX project featured by Metlife’s “Multiplier’s of Prosperity” – an award winning custom content hub led by Wall Street Journal.